 My phone call to granny did not disappoint.
-I learned that I needed a recipe for strawberry jam with pectin.
-She recommended Pomona's Pectin and a recipe that allowed me to use lemon juice to accent the natural flavor of the strawberries.
+I learned that I needed a recipe for a strawberry jam with pectin.
+She recommended Pomona’s Pectin and a recipe that allowed me to use lemon juice to accent the natural flavor of the strawberries.
 Adding lemon juice both brings out the flavor of the strawberries and allows you to use less sugar.

-My grandmother told me that to get a the strongest strawberry flavor, to use the least amount of sugar possible, adjusting upward for berries lacking in natural sweetness.
+My grandmother told me that to get the strongest strawberry flavor, to use the least amount of sugar possible, adjusting upward for berries lacking in natural sweetness.
 She said she rarely used more than a cup of sugar in a recipe.
-Guess what, Granny's strawberry jam is so good, because it is low sugar strawberry jam!
+Guess what, Granny’s strawberry jam is so good because it is low sugar strawberry jam!

 A low sugar strawberry jam recipe is healthier, but most importantly, the reduced sweetness really makes space for the flavor of the strawberries to shine through.
 Especially when accented by the lemon juice.
 Don’t worry, you can’t actually taste the lemon, it just magically makes the strawberry flavor “pop.”
 And don’t worry, the jam is still plenty sweet.
 It’s just not cotton candy sweet!

 In addition to my grandmother’s advice on making the jam, she also suggested that I should pick up a copy of the Ball Canning Guide.
 The one and only definitive book on preserving food that you will really ever need.